 #5 – Get a Gun

 On the US Billboard Alternative Airplay chart, “Get a Gun” peaked as high as number twenty-four after it was released as a single in 1991.
-It came from the album, Fun & Games, and was the second of two songs from the recording that would make an impression on the official music chart.
+It came from the album, One Simple Word and was the second of two songs from the recording that would make an impression on the official music charts.
 The buzzy jangle of “Get a Gun’ was part of the trademark sound of The Connells that made them college campus favorites.

 #4 – Something to Say